shiltemann/training-material/topics/proteomics/tutorials/clinical-mp-data-interpretation/tutorial.md

 # Conclusion
 With the completion of this tutorial, you have successfully completed the clinical metaproteomics tutorials.
 In conclusion, clinical metaproteomics tutorials represent an essential gateway to harnessing the power of advanced proteomic techniques in the realm of clinical research and applications.
 These bioinformatics tutorials serve as valuable guides for understanding the intricacies of metaproteomic workflows, from  data analysis to interpretation.
 By providing comprehensive knowledge and practical insights, they equip researchers and clinicians with the tools necessary to explore the rich diversity of the microbiome and its impact on health and disease or environment.
-As metaproteomic techniques continue to evolve and integrate with clinical practice, we hope these tutorials will be instrumental in shaping the clinical research.
+As metaproteomic techniques continue to evolve and integrate with clinical practice, we hope these tutorials will be instrumental in shaping clinical research.